Jasvaran/Wheres-Waldo-Odin/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+# Project Part of Full Stack JavaScript Curriculum from The Odin Project
 Project Tasks :

 1) Set up a GitHub Repo for this project.
 Follow the instructions atop the Recipes project if you need help.